 Anyone who has taken a course in sales learns that people buy for many reasons.
 You’ll recognize two of the main ones:

-Here’s your new Tesla!
-She’s a beauty, with all of these great techno features you’ve been reading about.
+Here’s your new EV!
+She’s a beauty, with all of these great techno features you’re going to love.
 Did you know it was both fast and electric?
+0-60 in “wait, we’re there?”
 No more gas for you!

-That new Tesla is your dream car.
+That new EV is your dream car.
 Here’s how to start a savings plan so you can buy that beauty in a few years.

 Both are emotional.
 You can picture yourself behind the wheel with that giant center monitor and 0-60 in under 3 seconds.
 Never having to stop and fill up at a gas station.
 Life looks and sounds great with that quiet acceleration.